xuankimtran/docs-1/pages/katalon-studio/docs/health-care-prj.md

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/healthcare-samples/KS-SAMPLES-TC2.png" width="70%" alt="Test Case 2 - Verify successful appointment">

-    - Go to the CURA Healthcare Service website: `https://katalon-demo-cura.herokuapp.com/` and login.
-Here, to speed up the login process, we call the test case from **Common Test Cases/Login**.
+    - Go to the CURA Healthcare Service website: `https://katalon-demo-cura.herokuapp.com/` and sign in.
+Here, instead of re-recording the login steps, we call the **Common Test Cases/Login** test case.
 To learn more about calling test cases, you can refer to this document: [Call test cases](https://docs.katalon.com/katalon-studio/docs/call-test-case.html#call-test-case-in-manual-view).
     - To make an appointment, fill in the valid value for **Facility**, **Healthcare Program** and **Visit Date**.
 Click the **Book Appointment** button.
     - Verify if the appointment is successfully confirmed.
 Here, we consider a appointment is successfully confirmed when the **Appointment Confirmation** text appears.
     - Verify if the booking information is matched with the confirmation information.